sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 This plugin adds an extra dashboard menu entry, in which you can activate the latest free and premium extensions.

-**This plugin requires [The SEO Framework](https://wordpress.org/plugins/autodescription/) to be active in order to display menus.**
+**This plugin requires [The SEO Framework](https://wordpress.org/plugins/autodescription/) to be active.**

 *If The SEO Framework isn't found to be active, this plugin won't do much at all.*

-= About Premium =
+= Requirements: =

-A premium subscription will allow you to activate all premium extensions for one single subscription price.
+* For security and structural reasons, this plugin requires **PHP 5.5 or later**, or it will deactivate itself.
-These premium extensions can communicate with The SEO Framework's API server to provide extra functionality.
-This added functionality is optional and its usage differs per extension.
+* This plugin requires **The SEO Framework 2.7.0 or later** to be active, or it won't do anything at all.
-As long as the subscription is active, you're allowed to use all premium extensions.
-When the subscription expires or is deactivated, the premium extensions will be deactivated automatically.
-TODO make this true.
+* This plugin currently does not fully support MultiSite networks.
+This is planned, especially since we wish to use this plugin as well on our own networks.
+Stay tuned!

 > <strong>The premium software is Open Source:</strong><br>
 > This plugin and all extensions within are open source.
 This means they can be easily altered and shared.<br>